 Each year St. Christopher's Hospital for Children receives thousands of applications to its Pediatric Residency Program, from which about 300 are chosen to interview.
 From this group, St. Christopher's picks 24 categorical PL-1 residents, who anticipate remaining for three years, two 1-year categorical PL-1 residents, who meet requirements for careers requiring one clinical year, (e.g. radiology, dermatology, PM&R), and two 2-year categorical positions for those planning a career in child neurology through the National Resident Matching Program.
 Our criteria include traditional measures of academic excellence, as well as dedication to community service and enthusiasm for serving the needs of children.
 The residency program at St. Chris requires three letters of recommendation as part of the application process, but it does NOT require one to be from a chair or clerkship director.

 .
 There is also an extensive formal teaching program, including regular attending rounds, daily noon conferences, chief rounds, grand rounds, and numerous subspecialty conferences.
 Information on conferences can be found here

 , who serve as leaders and have a wide range of responsibilities, similar to those of junior faculty members.

 In addition, residents assist in the instruction of medical students from Drexel University College of Medicine and Temple University School of Medicine who have clerkships and senior electives at St. Christopher's.
 Students may come from other medical schools from across the country.

-Application Requirements for 2013-2014 Match
+Application Requirements for 2014-15 Match

 · Completed ERAS application

 · Scores for USMLE Step 1 and/or COMLEX Level 1

 · Three letters of recommendation (chairman’s letter not required)